Want to know how to remove mould from carpets? Experts reveal simple solutions to stop it from coming back

 - Don't allow carpets to get wet: If you spill something on your carpet, clean it up quickly to prevent moisture from seeping into the fibres.
 Applying a solution of water and vinegar to the area will disinfect it.

-- Don't dry laundry in carpeted rooms: If you can, avoid hanging your washing out to dry in rooms with carpet — stick to those with hard flooring, such as tiles.
+- Don't dry laundry in carpeted rooms: If possible, avoid hanging your laundry to dry in rooms with carpet – stick to those with hard flooring, such as tile.

-- Consider buying a dehumidifier: Dehumidifiers are a great weapon in the battle against damp and mould.
+- Consider buying a dehumidifier: it is an effective tool in the fight against damp and mould.

-- Invest in a carpet protector: Carpet protector solutions can be really useful in shielding your carpets from mould.
+- Invest in a carpet protector: Carpet protector solutions can be highly effective at preventing mould growth on your carpets.
 They work by preventing spills and stains from penetrating the fibres of your carpet, reducing the risk of mould growth.

 FAQs